Texas schools must file weekly reports with state on COVID-19 cases

 Starting Sept.
 8, Texas will require school districts to file weekly reports on new COVID-19 cases among students, teachers or staff, state education officials announced Thursday.

-School administrators must fill out a form including any new COVID-19 cases the school was notified of the previous week, whether the cases were contracted on or off-campus, and whether the entire campus closed as a result.
-The reports must include any student, teacher or staff member who participates in any on-campus activity and has been test-confirmed for a COVID-19 infection.
+School administrators must fill out forms including any new COVID-19 cases their schools were notified of the previous week, whether the cases were contracted on or off campus, and whether the entire campus closed as a result.
+The reports must include any student, teacher or staff member who participates in any on-campus activity and has been confirmed to have a COVID-19 infection.
 School districts that began the school year before Sept.
 8 must also report all prior positive cases for this year.

 The new requirements add an additional task to the plates of school superintendents, who are already required by state law to report the details of each positive COVID-19 case to local health officials.
 State leaders had previously considered requiring school districts to report confirmed cases within 24 hours.